 Key Cambodian leaders have said that they will return to Cambodia on November 9th via Thailand in recent days.
-Sam Rainsy, the founder of the dissolved opposition political group, the Cambodian National Rescue Party, has vowed to be back in his home country to lead a people’s power movement on its independence day against the long-time ruler and former Khmer Rouge member Hun Sen who now leads what is effectively a one-party state where dissent is stamped out.
+Sam Rainsy, the founder of the dissolved opposition political party, the Cambodian National Rescue Party has vowed to be back in his home country to lead a people’s power movement on its independence day against the long-time ruler and former Khmer Rouge member Hun Sen who now leads a one-party state.

-A threat by Cambodian opposition leaders to use Thailand as a base to launch a people’s power movement to overthrow long-time strong man Hun Sen has seen trade in Thailand’s Sa Kaeo province disrupted this week and a firm response from Thailand’s prime minister who warned that such a move would not be tolerated on Thailand’s side of the border.
+A threat by Cambodian opposition leaders to use Thailand as a base to launch a people’s power move to overthrow long-time strong man Hun Sen has seen trade in Thailand’s Sa Kaeo province disrupted this week and a firm response from Thailand’s prime minister that such a move would not be tolerated on Thailand’s side of the border.

-Cross border trade between Thailand and Cambodia has been impinged upon this week as security forces on both sides of the border react to a plan by Cambodian opposition parties to return to that kingdom on November 9th in what is seen as a concerted effort to oust the country’s strongman, Hun Sen, who has been in power for the last thirty five years and at the upper echelons of government for 40 years.
+Cross border trade between Thailand and Cambodia has been disrupting this week as security forces on both sides of the border react to a plan by Cambodian opposition parties to return to that kingdom on November 9th in what is seen as a concerted effort to oust the country’s strongman Hun Sen who has been in power in the country for the last thirty five years and the upper echelons of government for 40 years.